sumanthrkumar/readme-generator/README.md

 ## Installation

-To set up and run this project locally, you will need to install both the backend and frontend components.
+To set up and run this project locally, you will need to install the backend components.

 ### Prerequisites

 *   **Python 3.8+:** For the FastAPI backend.
-*   **Node.js & npm (or yarn):** For the React frontend.
 *   **Git:** To clone the repository.

 ### 1. Clone the Repository